iamismile/web-dev-resources/readme.md

 ---

-This is a complete web development resources you need to build your next project.
+This is a complete web development resource you need to build your next project.
 More than 150+ resources are included here.
 Feel free to explore and use in your projects.

 ---